Sifting through the noise of social media is no easy task.

 Best Social Listening Tools – Mention

 Mention is one name that’s synonymous with social listening.
+It’s also one of the best social media listening tools on the market.

 - Set up monitoring for over 1 billion sources daily – including social media, blogs, forums, etc.